How to Become a Hospital Administrator

 Steps to Become a Hospital Administrator

 MHA programs emphasize general business practices such as accounting, finance, economics, strategy, management, marketing, technology, and information systems.
-Alongside developing a strong business acumen, primary coursework is focused in the following areas:
+In addition to developing strong business acumen, primary coursework is focused in the following areas.

 - Medical informatics and decision management